-Above: It's a good idea to shake out the elderflower heads, in case there are any little creatures hiding inside.
-Base stems can be left in place.
+Above: It's a good idea to shake out the elderflower heads, in case there are any creatures hiding inside.
+The stems can be left in place.

-Above: Add sugar and lemon juice to a large mixing bowl, and pour in the boiling water.
+Above: Put the sugar and lemon juice in a large bowl, and pour in the boiling water.

 Above: Stir until the sugar dissolves.

 Above: Drop in the lemon slices and zest.